AndyButland/DittoDemoModelsBuilderified/readme.md

-### ModeslBuilderified version of the Dittoified version of the TXT starter kit for UmbracoCms
+### UmbracoMapperified version of the ModeslBuilderified version of the Dittoified version of the TXT starter kit for UmbracoCms

-More info to come.
-Please just see the projects and branches if you arrived here from my blog or by chance. :)
+For background and explanation please see [here](https://medium.com/@ThisisZone/umbraco-mapper-redux-and-reviewed-6e32323863f0).